 Day 4: Summit Attempt and Hike Down to the Valley

-The alarm goes off at 3:00 am.
-After a quick breakfast, the climbing groups will meet up and your summit attempt will begin.
-The day includes approximately 2,500 ft. of hiking, scrambling and technical climbing to the summit.
-Most groups top out around 8:00 am and spend some time enjoying the summit view, weather permitting.
+The alarm typically goes off at 3:00 am.
+After a quick breakfast, your climb will begin.
+The day includes approximately 2,500 ft. of hiking, scrambling and technical climbing to the summit, or a shorter and less technical climb to the Enclosure.
+Most groups top out around 8:00 am and weather permitting, spend some time enjoying the view and their accomplishment.
 Groups are typically back to the hut for lunch and a short rest before heading down to the trailhead.
 This is typically a 12-15 hour day and groups return to the office tired and happy!